To learn how to use the new content editor with the Media Library, go here: WordPress Gutenberg: The Ultimate Guide For

 Additionally, you can create image galleries very quickly with drag and drop reordering, inline caption editing, and simplified controls for layout, among other things.

-Complete the tutorial below to learn how to use the WordPress Media Library.
+In this tutorial you are going to learn how to use the WordPress Media Library feature.

 Note: Some media settings such as specifying the size of thumbnail images and options for the location and structure of the media upload directory (where your media files are stored) are controlled in your WordPress Media Settings.